wvl/loadstar/README.md

 well from node.js.
 It does not try to infer your intentions from your require statements, but it adds an api on top of require so that your intentions are made explicit.

 With bldr, the code you write runs directly from node.
-In the browser, the code you write runs directly in the browser, by referencing the loader script that bldr creates from your source tree.
-And in production, you bldr will package your code for into one or more files.
+In the browser during development, the code runs through a simple transform (available as an express route handler).
+In the browser for production, bldr will package your code into one or more files.

 It has the following api: